 Action When and how long?
 Who coordinates?
 How are these recorded?
-Reflection The purpose of these is to support the Break 1 or Break 2 AP Wellbeing (supervised by exec) student to reflect on their behaviour and make positive choices No longer than 10 minutes HT Wellbeing (supervised by CRT) Teacher-Directed Timeout A planned behaviour intervention that Within breakout space of classroom No longer than 10 minutes > reassessment LST Teacher & AP Wellbeing (supervised by CRT) Profile is implemented as part of the IBSP based on FBA Present at the front office with pink slip No longer than 10 minutes > reassessment DP HT Stage (supervised by exec) Timeout > Student-Directed Timeout Enables a student to remove Within buddy classroom No longer than 10 minutes > reassessment LST Teacher & AP Wellbeing SENTRAL Student Profile Documents: IBSP themselves from a situation or environment causing stress as per IBSP Present at the front office with pink slip No longer than 10 minutes > reassessment DP HT Stage SENTRAL Actions: Timeout > student directed
+Reflection The purpose of these is to support the Break l or Break 2 AP Wellbeing (supervised by exec) SENTRAL Actions: Reflection > Day, time and comment to be completed student to reflect on their behaviour and make positive choices No longer than 10 minutes HT Wellbeing (supervised by CRT) Teacher-Directed Timeout A planned behaviour intervention that Within breakout space of classroom No longer than 10 minutes > reassessment LST Teacher & AP Wellbeing (supervised by CRT) SENTRAL Student Profile Documents: IBSP is implemented as part of the IBSP based on FBA Present at the front office with pink slip No longer than 10 minutes > reassessment DP HT Stage (supervised by exec) SENTRAL Actions: Timeout > teacher directed Student-Directed Timeout Enables a student to remove Within buddy classroom No longer than 10 minutes > reassessment LST Teacher & AP Wellbeing SENTRAL Student Profile Documents: IBSP themselves from a situation or environment causing stress as per IBSP Present at the front office with pink slip No longer than 10 minutes > reassessment DP HT Stage SENTRAL Actions: Timeout > student directed

-Reassessment: Referral to return to class, to additional wellbeing supports (LST staff, SSO) or executive (AP Wellbeing/HT Stage) for further management.
+\Reassessment: Referral to return to class, to additional wellbeing supports (LST staff, SSO) or executive (AP Wellbeing/HT Stage) for further management.

-NSW Department of Education
+| NSW Department of Education